 High School Scholarships

-Are you an Adams Electric member and the parent of a high school senior?
-Adams Electric offers $1,000 college scholarships to high school seniors, who are sons and daughters of co-op members.
+Adams Electric awards up to 25 scholarships in the amount of $1,000 each to high school seniors, who are sons and daughters of co-op members.
 Applications, deadlines and the decision-making process vary depending on the school each student attends.
 Please read the options below to see which option applies to you or your local high school senior.

 High school seniors attending Bermudian Springs, Biglerville, Big Spring, Chambersburg, Fairfield, Littlestown, New Oxford, Northern or Shippensburg must go online through the Adams County Dollars for Scholars (DFS) web portal at www.adamscountydfs.org to apply for a $1,000 Adams Electric funded scholarship at their school.
 Applicants must create a login on the site to apply.
-Applications must be submitted thru the DFS web portal by April 14, 2017, to be considered.
+Applications must be submitted thru the DFS web portal between Jan.
+1, 2018 and April 6, 2018, to be considered.
 Recipients are selected by the Adams County Community Foundation, on behalf of Adams Electric, and then approved by the co-op’s board of directors.
 For questions using this application, please email firstname.lastname@example.org.

-To qualify for a high school scholarship, each applicant should meet the following criteria:
+To qualify for a high school scholarship, each applicant must meet the following criteria:

-The student should maintain a cumulative high school grade-point average of 2.5 or above.
-(GPA and most recent SAT/ACT scores are required with application.)
+- The student should maintain a cumulative high school grade-point average of 2.5 (85 percent) or above.
+GPA and most recent SAT/ACT scores requested with application.

-The student should show a financial need for post-high school education assistance.
+- The student should show a financial need for education assistance.

-Any scholarship recipient shall be allowed to retain their scholarship for one year from selection, even if they have dropped or are auditing courses, as long as they are still incurring expenses equal to or greater than the amount of the scholarship.
-(Funds are dispersed in $500 increments per semester, directly to the school a recipient will attend.)
+- The recipient shall be allowed to retain their scholarship for one year from the date of selection, even if they have dropped or are auditing courses if they are still incurring expenses equal to or greater than the amount of the scholarship.
+Scholarship funds are dispersed in $500 increments per semester, directly to the school a recipient will attend.

 Adams Electric scholarships are funded by unclaimed Ownership Rewards money.
 No funding is received through rates.